shehaaz/LearningGo/README.md

     fmt.Printf("Hello, world.\n")
 }```

-`//this command will create $GOPATH/bin folder and put in the compiled "hello"`
+This command will create $GOPATH/bin folder and put in the compiled "hello.go"

 `$ go install`